Sebastianhju/Runeterra-5e/2.0/Runes.md

 ### Futures Market  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Inspiration/FuturesMarket.png" Align=left width=7% height=7%>

+**Charges**: This rune has four charges, you regain all charges at the end of a long rest.

 You gain the ability teleport to a pocket dimention with a secret shop after a ten minute channel.
 Whenever you visit a shopkeeper after obtaining this rune, all of their wares become available in the Futures Market.

-Additionally you can buy nonmagical common items at half price at any time as an bonus action.
+You can spend a charge to buy nonmagical common items at half price at any time as an bonus action.

 ---